Reachability is in DynFO: Introduction

+All steps of the proof of Theorem~\ref{thm:reach} benefit from previous work.
+The underlying correspondence between graph reachability and the inverse of its adjacency matrix has been already used long ago \cite{Cook85} and the precise relationship between reachability and matrix rank used in our proof has been already stated in \cite{Laubner11}.
+The algorithm constructed for maintaining the rank of a matrix adapts a dynamic sequential algorithm from \cite{FrandsenF09}.\footnote{We note that the conference version of this article exhibits a different algorithm for this problem.} The third step extends the technique for maintaining arithmetic from \cite{Etessami98}.

+Whether the reachability query can be maintained by first-order update programs has been one of the main questions in Dynamic Complexity.
+The positive results towards the resolution of this question can be clustered in two groups: \begin{enumerate}[(1)] \item results that show how to maintain \reach in extensions of \DynFO, and \item results that show how to maintain \reach in \DynFO on restricted classes of graphs. \end{enumerate} In a sense, the former line of research has won this race, since the methods developed there led to the maintenance algorithm presented here.

+The first result in group (1) was that, on arbitrary directed graphs, Reachability can be maintained in (uniform) \DynTCz\ \cite{Hesse03a}.
+The technique was based on generating functions for representing the number of paths of a given length from one node to another and on the observation that only paths up to length $n$ have to be considered.
+In \cite{DattaHK14} this approach was extended to show that Reachability can be even maintained in non-uniform $\DynACz[2]$.
+In terms of logic, $\DynTCz$ and $\DynACz[2]$ can be seen as the extensions of \DynFO in which update formulas are allowed to use majority quantifiers and modulo-2 counting quantifiers, respectively.
+In the latter paper also the dynamic complexity of matrix rank was studied for the first time (putting it in uniform \DynTCz).

+Results of group (2) showed that the reachability query can be maintained in \DynFO for undirected graphs \cite{PatnaikI94}, directed acyclic graphs \cite{DongS93}, and embedded planar graphs \cite{DattaHK14}.
+For undirected graphs, reachability can even be maintained in \DynQF (i.e., with quantifier-free formulas using auxiliary functions) and for acyclic deterministic graphs even in \DynProp (i.e., with quantifier-free formulas with auxiliary relations) \cite{Hesse03}.

+In the case of undirected graphs, spanning trees \cite{PatnaikI94} or distance functions \cite{GraedelS12} can be used.
+The result for directed acyclic graphs is based on a smart observation that allows to figure out whether there is a path from $a$ to $b$ after deleting some edge $(c,d)$ \cite{DongS93}.

+In a third line of research on Reachability, inexpressibility results have been obtained for fragments of $\DynFO$ \cite{DongS98,DongLW03,ZeumeS15}.

-In \cite{Sankowski04,Sankowski07} a reduction from maximum matching to matrix rank has been used to construct a dynamic algorithm for maximum matching.
-While in this construction the inverse of the input matrix is maintained using Schwartz Zippel Lemma, we use the Isolation Lemma of Mulmuley, Vazirani and Vazirani's \cite{MVV} to construct non-uniform dynamic circuits for maximum matching.\sdm{Added} \tzm{Adapted}
+As for maximum matching, in \cite{Sankowski04,Sankowski07} a reduction from maximum matching to matrix rank has been used to construct a dynamic algorithm for maximum matching.
+While in this construction the inverse of the input matrix is maintained using Schwartz Zippel Lemma, we use the Isolation Lemma of Mulmuley, Vazirani and Vazirani's \cite{MulmuleyVV87} to construct a non-uniform $\DynFO$-algorithm for maximum matching.

-The question whether Reachability can be maintained by formulas from first-order logic has also been asked in the slightly different framework of First-Order Incremental Evaluation Systems (FOIES) \cite{DongSu}.
-It is possible to adapt our update programs to show that Reachability can be maintained by FOIES.